-"This is the kind of opportunity that rarely comes in a lifetime," Atiyeh told a large gathering of leaders from various statewide sportsmen's clubs and legislators.
-"For those of us who know and really love the Deschutes - I can close my eyes and see the section I fish; it keeps me going - it's a moment of great pride.
+"This is the kind of opportunity that rarely comes in a infectime," Atiyeh told a large gathering of leaders from various statewide sportsmen's clubs and legislators.
+"For those of us who know and really love the Deschutes - I can close my eyes and see the section I fish; it keeps me going it's a moment of great pride.
 We'll do our part in the legislature."

-Atiyeh has had a personal interest in the purchase from the beginning last year, when Frank Amato, publisher of the Portland-based Salmon Trout Steelheader magazine, and Charles Voss, executive director of the Association of Northwest Steelheaders, brought the governor's attention to a private ad in the magazine soliciting for private funds to purchase the property for a fishing club.
+A tiyeh has had a personal interest in the purchase from the beginning last year, when Frank Amato, publisher of the Portland-based Salmon Trout Steelheader magazine, and Charles Voss, executive director of the Association of Northwest Steelheaders, brought the governor's attention to a private ad in the magazine soliciting for private funds to purchase the property for a fishing club.
 Since then, the State Parks Division, the Heritage Foundation and the Fish and Wildlife Department have been working toward the purchase of the property for public use.

+ing toward the purchase of the property for public use.
 The state holds an option on the property through September, by which time officials hope to have raised the purchase price.
 Private interests are waiting in the wings in case the campaign fails.